spdx/spdx-3-model/model/Core/Vocabularies/RelationshipType.md

 - amends: TODOdescription
 - ancestor: TODOdescription
 - buildDependency: TODOdescription
-- buildTool: TODOdescription
+- buildTool: Build tool used to build an element.
+This may be used to describe the build tool of a Build instance.
 - contains: TODOdescription
 - copy: TODOdescription
 - dataFile: TODOdescription
 - dependencyManifest: TODOdescription
 - dependsOn: TODOdescription
-- descendant: TODOdescription
+- descendant: This relationship may be used to describe child builds of a Build instance.
 - describes: TODOdescription
 - devDependency: TODOdescription
 - devTool: TODOdescription